 2> at the end of the procedure, for each srb-Identity value that is part of the current UE configuration:

+3> if the LTM cell switch is triggered on the SCG:

+4> if this SRB is SRB3:

+5> configure the PDCP entity to apply the integrity protection algorithm and KRRCint key associated with the master key (KgNB) or the secondary key (S-KgNB), as indicated in keyToUse, i.e. the integrity protection configuration shall be applied to all subsequent messages received and sent by the UE, including the message used to indicate the successful completion of the procedure;

+5> configure the PDCP entity to apply the ciphering algorithm and KRRCenc key associated with the master key (KgNB) or the secondary key (S-KgNB) as indicated in keyToUse, i.e. the ciphering configuration shall be applied to all subsequent messages received and sent by the UE, including the message used to indicate the successful completion of the procedure;

+5> re-establish the PDCP entity of this SRB as specified in TS 38.323 [5];

+4> if the srb-Identity of this SRB is included in any RLC-BearerConfig in the CellGroupConfig associated with the SCG (i.e. split SRB1, split SRB2 and SRB3):

+5> re-establish the corresponding RLC entity for the SCG as specified in TS 38.322 [4];

+3> else:

-3> configure the PDCP entity to apply the integrity protection algorithm and KRRCint key associated with the master key (KgNB) or the secondary key (S-KgNB), as indicated in keyToUse, i.e. the integrity protection configuration shall be applied to all subsequent messages received and sent by the UE, including the message used to indicate the successful completion of the procedure;
+4> configure the PDCP entity to apply the integrity protection algorithm and KRRCint key associated with the master key (KgNB) or the secondary key (S-KgNB), as indicated in keyToUse, i.e. the integrity protection configuration shall be applied to all subsequent messages received and sent by the UE, including the message used to indicate the successful completion of the procedure;

-3> configure the PDCP entity to apply the ciphering algorithm and KRRCenc key associated with the master key (KgNB) or the secondary key (S-KgNB) as indicated in keyToUse, i.e. the ciphering configuration shall be applied to all subsequent messages received and sent by the UE, including the message used to indicate the successful completion of the procedure;
+4> configure the PDCP entity to apply the ciphering algorithm and KRRCenc key associated with the master key (KgNB) or the secondary key (S-KgNB) as indicated in keyToUse, i.e. the ciphering configuration shall be applied to all subsequent messages received and sent by the UE, including the message used to indicate the successful completion of the procedure;